Arnhem: Places of interest

 The Grote Kerk (St. Eusebius' Church), built 1452–1560, lost most of its tower during World War II, of which a part has been reconstructed to a modern design and opened in 1964.
 Officially the tower is not part of the church and is owned by the municipality.

 The house of Maarten van Rossum, a general serving Duke Charles van Gelre, has been the town hall since 1830: The satyrs in its Renaissance ornamentation earned it the name Duivelshuis (devil's house).
 The Netherlands Open Air Museum is located outside the city.
 It includes antique houses, farms, factories, and windmills from different parts of the Netherlands.
 Two other windmills stand in Arnhem itself, De Hoop and De Kroon.

-The Royal Burgers' Zoo in Arnhem is one of the biggest and most-visited zoos in the Netherlands, featuring an underwater walkthrough, desert, mangrove, and rainforest.
-The GelreDome, the home of Vitesse Arnhem, the city's Eredivisie team in football, is a unique facility that features a retractable roof and a slide-out grass pitch.
+The Royal Burgers' Zoo in Arnhem is one of the biggest zoos in the Netherlands, featuring an underwater walkthrough, desert, mangrove, and rainforest.
+The GelreDome, the home of Vitesse Arnhem, the city's Eredivisie team in football, is a facility that features a retractable roof and a slide-out grass pitch.
 The concept has been fully duplicated since then by the Veltins-Arena in Gelsenkirchen, Germany, and State Farm Stadium in Glendale, Arizona, U.S., and partially by the Sapporo Dome in Japan (which has a sliding pitch but a fixed roof).

 The KEMA Toren (formerly known as SEP Control Tower) is the highest structure of the town.
 It is a 140-m-high TV tower.